Average Foreign Object In Food Settlements

 #3 Evidence

 This can make or break your claim.
 If you have the actual object that was in your food – hang onto it.
 Don’t throw it away or wash it off.
+Failing to keep the foreign object can be a severe mistake and jeopardize the ability to prove any claim.

 Take tons of photos: the object, the food, the packaging, the receipt, and even your injuries if possible.
+When in doubt, save the evidence.

 Also, write down everything while it’s fresh like where you got the food, what time, who was with you, how it happened.
 This kind of stuff matters.